smltr/ezbot/README.md

 Go to 'Releases' and download ezbot.zip.
 If you are on desktop and on the main page for samtrouy/ezbot, the 'Releases' link should be on the right of the page.
 Extract the files to your preferred directory, just make sure they stay in the same folder always.

 ### .rod file
 EzBot needs two files in the same directory to run.
-The first file is ".rod" and yes, there is supposed to be nothing before the period.
+The first file is ".rod".
 This file includes configurations for the bot.
 The default contents look like
 ```text
 show